HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

      - For DAM, no tuning details are mentioned in this topic except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool, and core).
 Because DAM uses Node.js, you can monitor CPU and memory usage using Prometheus and Grafana.
 Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.

-     - For a response time to be considered optimal, it should be under 1 second.

 ## Results

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and three worker nodes.
 The system successfully handled concurrent user loads of 1,000, 2,500, 4,000, and 5,000 users, with a low error rate (< 0.0001%).
 At 8,000 users, error rates increased dramatically and the response times went up as well.
+For a response time to be considered optimal, it should be under 1 second.

 The tests then moved to a setup with four worker nodes and 10,000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
 At this point, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
 The alterations to these containers aimed to determine which factors were significantly beneficial.